mockito/mockito-scala/README.md

 The trait has to be mixed **after** `org.mockito.MockitoSugar` in order to work, otherwise your test will not compile The code shown in the StackOverflow question would look like this if using this mechanism

+NOTE: MockitoFixture and ResetMocksAfterEachTest are mutually exclusive, so don't expect them to work together

 ```scala
 class MyTest extends PlaySpec with MockitoSugar with ResetMocksAfterEachTest